symbolic-labs-pub/freedom-that-lasts/README.md

 ---

 **Fun Fact**: The average lifespan of a democracy is around 200 years.
-This system aims to extend that by making freedom structurally stable, not just aspirational.
+This framework aims to extend that by making freedom structurally stable, not just aspirational.